On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: Acknowledgments

-The work was supported in part by National Natural Science Foundation of China under Grant Nos.
-62222607, 61972250, and U19B2035, in part by Science and Technology Commission of Shanghai Municipality under Grant No. 22DZ1100102, in part by National Key R\&D Program of China under Grant No. 2022ZD0160104 and Shanghai Rising Star Program under Grant No. 23QD1401000.
+This work was in part supported by the National Natural Science Foundation of China (62222607), the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), the National Key R\&D Program of China (2022ZD0160104) and Shanghai Rising Star Program (23QD1401000).